ansible-collections/community.cip/README.md

   ln -s $(pwd) ~/.ansible/collections/ansible_collections/industrial/logix
 ```

+## Execution Environment

+Execution environments allow for a standardized and containerized environment to run Ansible in.
+This is used heavily in situations like Ansible Automation Platform. [docs/execution-environment](docs/execution-environment) contains an example execution environment that can be used with the industrial.logix collection.
+For more information, refer to the [ansible-builder](https://ansible-builder.readthedocs.io/en/stable/) documentation.

 ## Code of Conduct

 We follow the [Ansible Code of Conduct](https://docs.ansible.com/ansible/devel/community/code_of_conduct.html) in all our interactions within this project.